RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-17-sgi-and-big-data.markdown

 >
 > ~Edd Dumbill

 Definitions are fine, but it's more important to understand _why_ a company might care about big data.
-Here's an example.
+Here are a few examples that Freed shared during the ACM meeting.

 ###Example: Fraud Detection with Big Data
 Consider one challenge faced by credit card companies.
 When a credit card is presented for an online purchase, how does the authorizing body know if the charge is legitimate?
 Can legitimacy be determined in a timely fashion, before an impatient buyer abandons a slow seller for a quicker seller?